 • Make your own comedy shorts.
 Invite your friends to participate.
 You don’t need fancy equipment; you can shoot and edit it on your iPhone.
 (Modern Family filmed an episode entirely on iPhones, iPads and Macs.)

 • Read.
-There are so many awesome books, on improv and other topics.
-Some of our faves are:
+There are so many awesome books, on improv and art and creativity.
+For some of our faves, click here.

 • Write.
 Write Morning Pages, short stories, tweets, sketches, web series, screenplays, or a blog.